zoekoukouve/Unix-Shell/README.md

 # Note #
-The following project was completed as part of the Operating Systems Κ22 course at the Department of Informatics and Telecommunications at the University of Athens and was graded 100/100.
+The following project was completed as part of the System Programming Κ24 course at the Department of Informatics and Telecommunications at the University of Athens and was graded 100/100.
 # Compile and execute #
 To compile the program run the command: make.
 To compile the program, run the command: ./main